 Update: The Fitbit Versa, which looks to be the successor to the Fitbit Blaze has been officially unveiled.
 Have a read of our early Fitbit Versa verdict.

-The arrival of the Fitbit Ionic puts the Fitbit Blaze, the company's kind-of-but-not-really smartwatch in a precarious place.
-The Blaze has been a huge hit for Fitbit, but the Ionic and Blaze are at risk of competing and confusing, especially as any improvements in the new Blaze will likely close the very small gap between them.
+The arrival of the Fitbit Ionic put the Fitbit Blaze, the company's kind-of-but-not-really smartwatch in a precarious place.
+The Blaze has been a huge hit for Fitbit - and continues to sell well - but the Ionic and Blaze are at risk of competing and confusing, especially as any improvements in the new Blaze will likely close the very small gap between them.

 Really, the Ionic doesn't have an awful lot over the Blaze right now.
-It has the app store, the watch faces, and is a little better for tracking sports, but otherwise they're very similar.
+It has the app store, the watch faces, and is a little better for tracking sports, but otherwise they're very similar, and the Blaze has the killer advantage of being more affordable.
 So if a Blaze 2 is coming - and we know it's being worked on - how can Fitbit differentiate it enough to not risk cannibalizing Ionic sales - which are apparently not doing too hot?

 Read this: Fitbit Ionic review

 Well, we may have already seen it.
 We have procured some images of, and information about, Fitbit's next smartwatch, which we believe to be a successor to the Blaze, at least in spirit - whether Fitbit continues the name or rebrands it is uncertain right now.
 But you can be sure we'll know soon enough.
 Company CEO James Park has confirmed that Fitbit is working on other smartwatches beyond the Ionic, and we're expecting Fitbit's next smartwatch to be announced in the Spring.
 Here's what we know, and what we hope for.